-The Consolidated Plan will be submitted to HUD 45 days prior to the start of the City's program year for Federally-funded activities on July 1.
+The Consolidated Plan, on applicable years, and/or the Action Plan will be submitted to HUD 45 days prior to the start of the City's program year for Federally-funded activities on January 1.
 This period will ensure the timely processing and approval by HUD and thus to allow federal funds to be available in time for the start of the new program year.